-Sunday morning, make some tea, kick back and relax – here are four Anatolian Rock bands that you can discover.
+It’s Sunday morning, make some tea, kick back and relax.
+Click to here to find four Anatolian Rock bands that you can discover.

 Also known as Turkish psychedelic music, Anatolian rock is a hybrid genre fusing Turkish and American elements.
-Anatolian rock’s use of folk elements creates a strong Oriental feel when hearing it’s songs.
+Its use of folk elements creates a strong oriental feel when hearing its songs.

-Antaolian rock finds its roots through various waves of pop that have hit Turkey along the years.
-When major Western bands such as the Rolling Stones, Led Zeppelin and The Beatles hit Turkey, Anatolian rock slowly began to emerge in the music scene.
+Anatolian rock finds its roots through various waves of pop that have hit Turkey along the years.
+Essentially, when major Western bands such as the Rolling Stones, Led Zeppelin and The Beatles hit Turkey, the Turkish born genre slowly began to emerge in the music scene.

 One of the first artists to introduce Anatolian rock to the public was Erkin Koray.
 The Istanbul born artist is well known for blending typical Anglo-American elements with Turkish melodies and harmonies.
-This is what truly gives Anatolian rock that sense of Turkishness.
+This is what truly gives the genre that sense of Turkishness.

 Watching Koray and the band’s 1974 performance perfectly captures the mixture of elements used in Anatolian rock.